vectorgrp/sil-kit/docs/usage/demos.rst

            ``EthernetReader``.
          [RegistryUri]
            The silkit:// URI of the registry to connect to; defaults to silkit://localhost:8500 (optional).
+         [\-\-async]
+           If async flag is set, the participant will join the simulation unsynchronized and it will not need the |SystemController| to start.
    *  -  Parameter Example
       -  .. parsed-literal::